Estate Planning For Your Peace Of Mind, Your Family And Your Legacy

 Estate planning is an important aspect of financial management and planning for any adult with assets and/or family members.
 This means almost everyone needs a will at the very least.
 Without a will, your property would be distributed according to state laws after your death.
 Most people have more specific intentions for the use of their assets after their lives are over.

-Real estate attorneys at Atkins and Atkins, can help you translate your wishes into legally effective documents.
+Attorneys at Atkins And Atkins, Attorneys At Law, LLC, can help you translate your wishes into legally effective documents.
 With our help, you can prevent future family disputes over your estate.
 We serve young families, senior citizens and all age groups in between.
 Clients come from throughout the Columbus area and elsewhere in Ohio.

 Planning Ahead To Reduce Your Family’s Stress

 For the sake of your family or representatives of charitable causes you may include in your will, you need sound legal advice when preparing estate planning documents such as:

 - Trusts — either stand-alone trusts or trusts built into wills

 - Powers of attorney for financial, legal and/or health care purposes

 - Advance directives or living wills, clarifying your wishes in case of medical incapacity